codio-c5/C5-Development/.guides/content/Digital-Signatures-and-Hash-Functions-e77b.md

 Not unlike paper equivalents, digital signatures are unique to each document.
-On a paper, you might use different types of pens, the paper could be different, or your angle or care taken could change.
+On paper, you might use different types of pens and paper, or your angle could change.
+Each of your signatures follows a specific pattern, yet is intrinsically unique.

 Every digital signature is a completely unique code.
 The differences in digital signatures is more obvious than paper signatures, and easier to authenticate as well.
+Each individual digital signature is creating using a private key algorithm, yet, like a fingerprint, each is unique.

 <br>